AmmarLoki/taskmanagementsystem_al/README.md

 # Task Management System

-A full-stack application for managing tasks with user authentication, role-based access, and real-time updates via SignalR.
+A full-stack application for managing tasks with user authentication and role-based access.

 ---